YavarYeganeh/DeepLearning_FJS/README.md

 - The project resulted in a paper that was presented and is in the proceedings of the **2023 Winter Simulation Conference**: [Paper Link](https://ieeexplore.ieee.org/abstract/document/10407811).

 ### Key Contributions of the Deep Learning Approach:
-- **Deep Learning Meta-Models:** We developed DL architectures based on **Recurrent Neural Networks (RNNs)** and **Attention Mechanisms** to predict key production metrics, particularly **Makespan**.
+- **Deep Learning Meta-Models:** DL architectures based on **Recurrent Neural Networks (RNNs)** and **Attention Mechanisms** are developed to predict key production metrics, particularly **Makespan**.
 These models allow the Digital Twin system to operate efficiently without relying on resource-heavy simulations.

 - **RNN + Attention Mechanism:** The combination of RNN and attention mechanisms helps the models capture sequential dependencies and complex interactions within the production system, making them suitable for dynamic and flexible manufacturing environments.